 Federal agencies must address critical skills shortages across the government, such as cybersecurity, acquisition management, and foreign language capabilities.
 Moreover, if not carefully managed, anticipated retirements could widen skills gaps or open new ones, adversely affecting agencies’ capabilities.
-As shown in the figure below, more than 34 percent of federal employees on board by the end of fiscal year 2015 will be eligible to retire by 2020.
+As shown in the figure below, more than 31 percent of federal employees on board by the end of fiscal year 2017 will be eligible to retire in the next 5 years.

 Notes: Our calculations include permanent employees in the competitive service, the excepted service, and the senior executive service with all work schedules (e.g. full time, part time, seasonal, and intermittent).
 Retirement eligibility is not affected by work schedule.
 Temporary and term employees are excluded.

 “Eligible to retire” is defined as the year in which a person is first eligible for retirement with unreduced annuity.

 Data are from the OPM Enterprise Human Resources Integration (EHRI) database.

 EHRI covers federal civilian employees at most Executive Branch agencies and some Legislative Branch agencies.
 Among those agencies excluded from EHRI are the Central Intelligence Agency and other intelligence organizations; the U.S. Postal Service; Tennessee Valley Authority; and the White House Office.

 The total number of employees included in our calculations on Jan.
 17, 2017 is 1,712,547.